Dark Chocolate Peanut Butter Cakecups

 I call these Cakecups because they’re like protein filled chocolate cups but, instead of being filled with a soft protein filling, they’re filled with muffin and nut butter ;-) The beauty of this recipe is that you can try it with any and every protein cake or muffin you make so that if you don’t have all of the ingredients for these muffins, you can just make other ones and end up with the same muffin cakecup delight (e.g. you can try it with any of my protein muffins here).
 Just place a dollop of nut butter on top of your muffin and throw some melted chocolate on it.
 You don’t even need that much chocolate – a square of dark Lindt will easily cover three muffins.
 What you get if you do this is a thin layer of chocolate BOOOM to bite through on your way to the UMPHHHH of the nut butter and the OH LA LA! of the muffin.
 And the recipe?
 It’s easy as 1-2-3 (4):

-1 cup of mocha whey protein
+1 cup mocha whey protein

-1 cup of egg whites
+1 cup egg whites

-1/2 cup of oatflour (or ground oats)
+1/2 cup oatflour (or ground oats)

-2 tbsp of 100% cocoa powder
+2 tablespoons 100% cocoa powder

 3. Then, in a glass pot sitting on top a pot of boiling water, melt some dark chocolate.
 I melted a full bar of 90% to cover 22 muffins but I imagine you may make a smaller batch so just eyeball it, calculating 2~3 muffins per square (depending on their size).

-(4 - in parenthesis because, can this really be called a step?)
-Put them in the freezer for 10 minutes until the chocolate sets.
+4. Put them in the freezer for 10 minutes until the chocolate sets.